Seowsoft/SeowHost/Src/SeowHostLib/SeowHostLib/Readme.md

  - Get local information
  - Get host directory and file information
- - It can run on Windows and Linux platforms.
+ - It can run on Windows only.